 NFS stands for ‘Network File System’.
-This mechanism allows unix machines to share files and directories over network.
-Using this feature, a linux machine can mount a remote directory (residing in a NFS server machine) just like a local directory and can access files from it.
+This mechanism allows unix machines to share files and directories over the network.
+Using this feature, a Linux machine can mount a remote directory (residing in a NFS server machine) just like a local directory and can access files from it.

 A NFS share can be mounted on a machine by adding a line to the /etc/fstab file.